Hoodwinked Too! Hood vs. Evil: Animation

 While the first film's animation was produced by a small group of independent animators in the Philippines, this film's animation was produced by the Toronto-based animation studio Arc Productions instead.
-However, like the first film, Autodesk Maya was used to create the film's animation.
-Rendering was done on Mental ray, compositing was done on Fusion, and matte paintings were created on Photoshop.
-The explosions featured in the film were created using Maya and Houdini.
-Stereo Pictures, a South Korean studio owned by Warner Bros. handled the stereoscopic 3D services.
+Maya was used to create the film's animation.
+Rendering was done on Mental Ray, compositing was done on Fusion, and matte paintings were created on Adobe Photoshop.
+But the visual effects were created on Maya and Houdini.
+Stereo Pictures, a South Korean studio owned by Warner Bros., handled the stereoscopic 3D services.

 Disa explained that in designing the locations for the film they considered "the idea of a modern fairy tale in modern times" asking themselves, "what would a fairy tale city look like having evolved for hundreds of years?
 What would their buildings look like, how would they get around" and saying, "We sat down and worked out the technology and mythology of the world of Hoodwinked that they hadn't really established in the first film."

+Animation for the film was deemed finished by 2009, with Disa going on to direct two animated film adaptations of Electronic Arts video games (Dante's Inferno: An Animated Epic and Dead Space: Aftermath) while awaiting the greenlight to convert Hoodwinked Too into stereoscopic 3D.